zopefoundation/Zope/docs/zopebook/AdvDTML.rst

 -------------

 Zope can be used by many different kinds of users.
-For example, the Zope site, `Zope.org <http://www.zope.org/>`_, has over 11,000 community members at the time of this writing.
-Each member can log into Zope, add objects and news items, and manage their own personal area.
+For example, the old Zope site, preserved at `old.zope.dev <https://old.zope.dev/>`_, had over 11,000 community members when it was active.
+Each member was able to log into Zope, add objects and news items, and manage their own personal area.

 Because DTML is a scripting language, it is very flexible about